Maha Devi Ayahuasca

 Yasha Shah is the founder and director of MahaDevi Ayahuasca Retreat.
 He is responsible for retreat structure, safety standards, participant screening, and overall coordination.

-Yasha is certified in First Aid and CPR through the Canadian Red Cross and has completed formal integration training through ICEERS.
+Yasha is certified in First Aid and CPR through the Canadian Red Cross and has completed the ICEERS Academy Integration course.
 His role includes supporting participants through preparation, facilitating during the retreat, and ensuring appropriate integration support afterward.

 In addition to his work with Amazonian traditions, Yasha is a practitioner of Shakta Tantra, initiated into the Sri Vidya lineage under Sri Amritananda Natha Saraswati.
 This background informs his approach to responsibility, structure, and long-term personal development.